castle-engine/castle-engine/README.md

 is an open-source 3D and 2D game engine.

-We have many graphic features (shadows, mirrors, screen effects...) and support many data formats for game assets (X3D, VRML, Collada, Spine...).
+We have many graphic features (shadows, mirrors, screen effects...) and support many data formats for game assets (X3D, glTF, VRML, Collada, Spine...).
 We have a nice scene manager, with many optional components (like instant creatures with simple walking and attacking intelligence).
-We're cross-platform (desktop, mobile, web browser plugin).
+We're cross-platform (desktop, mobile).

 See https://castle-engine.io/features.php
 for the complete list of engine features.